Into the Woods Spring Musical

 The story follows a Baker and his wife, who wish to have a child; Cinderella, who wishes to attend the King's Festival; and Jack, who wishes his cow would give milk.
 When the Baker and his wife learn that they cannot have a child because of a Witch's curse, the two set off on a journey to break the curse.
 Everyone's wish is granted, but the consequences of their actions return to haunt them later with disastrous results.

-The set design, a collaborative effort between von Kampen and a team of students, will be flexible, allowing the ability to flip from small settings like individual houses to new locations in the woods created on the back.
-To add dimension, there will be levels and ramps to give the stage depth.
-The perimeter of the stage will be transformed into a forest by and outline of trees.
+The set design, a collaborative effort between von Kampen and a team of students, was flexible, allowing the ability to flip from small settings like individual houses to new locations in the woods created on the back.
+To add dimension, there were levels and ramps to give the stage depth.
+The perimeter of the stage was transformed into a forest by and outline of trees.